-Unless you're the type to love the look of a Resolute desk–style behemoth that takes over an entire room, a minimalist desk is likely more your style.
-It's only natural that simple and streamlined desks have risen in popularity in recent years.
-No one needs the large corner surfaces that hold at once a computer tower, monitor, printer, or, worse, fax machine.
+It's only natural that simple and streamlined desks have risen in popularity.
+People don't need the large corner surfaces that hold at once a computer tower, monitor, printer, and fax machine anymore.
 All we need is a space for our laptops and maybe a lamp.

-We could even argue that a minimalist desk forces you to stay ultra tidy: a simple small drawer is more than enough to hold pens and a few office accessories so you don't end up with a bottomless supply of things you don't actually need.
-It might even force you to digitize your paperwork (something we should all frankly be doing already).
-Ready to overhaul your home office space?
-Here are our favorite minimalist desks that will help boost your productivity.
+We could even argue that a minimalist desk forces you to stay ultra tidy: A simple small drawer is more than enough to hold pens and a few office accessories so you don't end up with a bottomless supply of things you don't actually need.
+Ready to give your home office fresh update?
+Here are our favorite minimalist desks that will boost your productivity.

 Hide your clutter in one fell swoop with this console desk, which features a sliding top to conceal your workspace.

 If you're looking for a minimalist desk that also makes a striking statement, this Gubi desk is for you.
 Featuring a crisscross base and a stunning green marble top, it's a piece that will never go out of style.

 This heirloom piece by Ross Cassidy for CB2 features a whitewashed oak surface and beautiful sawhorse-style gilded legs.
 Buy it now; keep it forever.

 This clever IKEA desk conceals unsightly cables, giving your space a super clean and minimal look.
 This also makes for a great desk to float in the middle of the room.

 Skinny gold legs and a glossy white top gives this desk an elegant flair in the most understated way.